goharbor/harbor/README.md

 If you want to deploy Harbor on Kubernetes, please use the **[Harbor chart](https://github.com/goharbor/harbor-helm)**.

 Refer to the **[documentation](https://goharbor.io/docs/)** for more details on how to use Harbor.

+### Installing with Podman

+The installer detects Docker first, then Podman.
+To select Podman explicitly, run `sudo CONTAINER_RUNTIME=podman ./install.sh` (add `--with-trivy` to enable scanning).
+Install `podman-compose` first; the installer also accepts a configured `podman compose` provider.
+This uses Podman directly, without a Docker compatibility wrapper.
+Rootless installation is not validated.

+On SELinux hosts, generated bind mounts use the shared `z` label, including the long-form Compose equivalent `bind.selinux: z`.
+Harbor services share files such as `common/config/shared/trust-certificates`; a private `Z` label can prevent another service from accessing those same files when containers use different SELinux labels.
+Shared relabeling keeps those paths accessible to the containers that mount them, while SELinux remains enabled on the host.
+Use dedicated Harbor directories: `z` does not provide per-container SELinux isolation for their shared contents.

+The short-lived, already-privileged `prepare` container is different: it mounts the host root at `/hostfs` to resolve configured certificate and data paths.
+For Podman, it uses `--security-opt label=disable` for that container only; it must not recursively relabel the host root with `z` or `Z`.

 ### Verifying Release Signatures
 Starting with v2.15.0, Harbor release artifacts are cryptographically signed using Cosign to ensure authenticity and integrity.